Contents

 📚Also read: Freezing eggs after 35: What you need to know

-Egg freezing typically takes about two weeks in the UK.
-You start with fertility tests such as AMH (Anti Mullerian Hormone) and AFC (Antral Follicle Count) to check your egg reserve and have your first consultation and your protocol mapped out.
+A single egg freezing cycle typically takes about 2-4 weeks in the UK.
+You start with fertility tests such as AMH (Anti-Mullerian Hormone) and AFC (Antral Follicle Count) to check your egg reserve and have your first consultation and your protocol mapped out.
 The medications go on for 10-12 days until egg retrieval surgery.

-In between you may be asked to visit the clinic for routine ultrasound scans, bloodwork and monitoring to ensure the medications are working, and to make any adjustments if needed.
+In between, you will be asked to visit the clinic for routine ultrasound scans, bloodwork and follicle monitoring to ensure the medications are working, and to make any adjustments if needed.

 With ICSI, a single sperm cell is inserted into every egg retrieved and checked for embryo growth.
 On day 5 or 6 of embryo growth, an embryo transfer is planned to insert the growing embryo into the uterus.